Greg Glassman – Broken Science Talk

 And my draw into this, I actually got in from the deliberate scientific misconduct aim and ahead of coming to face with the fact that there are people, the people that get a.
 Wee and.
 Crow that they found cause, you know, small p value and they think that must be in fact powerful evidence of a causal factor.

 [00:26:34] And it is not at all, not in the least question.

-Can you To accept subjectively that a model accounts for real world … More the difference between an inductive framework?
+Can you explain the difference between an inductive framework?
 Bayesian framework.
 Yeah.
 You know, and I’ve gotten a pretty good effort to, to not use the, the Bayes term.